simonmichael/hledger/hledger/hledger.m4.md

 and will raise an error if there's a problem (such as disposal of nonexistent lots).
 You may want to turn this off if you are working with incomplete journals, eg if you are piping hledger print output into another hledger command.
-So you can use the `--ignore-lots` or `-I` flag to disable lot and gain calculations entirely.
+In that case, use `--ignore-lots` or `-I`, which disables lot and gain calculations entirely.

-## Limitations

-This is an experimental preview of hledger 2.0, which I hope to release around june 2026, and things may change.
+Note, this is an experimental preview of hledger 2.0, which I hope to release around june 2026, and things may change.
 Your testing is very helpful.
 Here are some current issues to be aware of: